logikon-ai/awesome-deliberative-prompting/README.md

 **>>> 🚧 UNDER CONSTRUCTION 🚧 <<<**

-**Awesome deliberative prompting: How to make LLMs produce reliable reasoning and make reason-responsive decisions.**
+**Awesome deliberative prompting: How to ask LLMs to produce reliable reasoning and make reason-responsive decisions.**

 > **deliberation**, n.
 >